BrunoPergher/ProjetoFinalLP2/README.md

 # SimpleMVCWebSite
-For a assignment for college i create using thee .net a website using MVC This is a simple assignmante for college
+For a assignment for college i create using the .net a website using MVC This is a simple assignmante for college